pereznetworks/TD-Project7/README.md

 # *This will become a templator or demo project*

-   *the actual repo for my portofilo site is now a private, for obvious reasons =)*
+   *the actual repo for my portofilo site is now private, for obvious reasons =)*

    *the profile.json and data.json, have been "normalized", to show what kind of data should go into these files*